 I fall in love with scars, wrinkles,

-items that people throw into the wind,
+with items that people throw to the wind,

-kick around and step upon.
+kick around, and step upon.

 I fall in love with my enemies,

-one of life's hardest lessons to learn.
+one of life's hardest lessons to learn;

 I find haters to be marvelous motivators.